andrevst/git-lesson/quickgide.md

 ## Version control

-The main point of a version control system is help to maintain a detailed history of the project as well as the ability to work on different versions of it.
+The main point of a version control system support us to maintain a detailed history of the project as well as the ability to work on different versions of it.

 *Got any files like this?*